 At Home At Work At School In Public Leave the area immediately.
 Follow existing evacuation guidelines.
 Follow existing evacuation guidelines.
 Leave the area immediately.
 Call 9-1-1.
-Tell the operator what you saw or know (suspicious persons, packages, or vehicles). Ļ ļ Call 9-1-1.
+Tell the operator what you saw or know (suspicious persons, packages, or vehicles). ļ ļ Call 9-1-1.
 Tell the operator what you saw or know (suspicious persons, packages, or vehicles).
-Follow Follow Follow directions directions Follow directions from people from people directions from from people in authority in authority people in in authority (police, fire, (police, fire, authority (police, fire, EMS, or EMS, or (police, fire, EMS, or military military EMS, or military military personnel, or personnel, personnel, or personnel, from or from from school or from neighborhood workplace administrators). community leaders). supervisors). leaders).
+Follow Follow - Follow directions directions Follow directions directions from people in from people in authority (police, fire, EMS, or military (police, fire, EMS, or military personnel, or from authority (police, fire, EMS, or military personnel, or from school administrators). (police, fire, EMS, or military personnel, or from